cupidthecat/cupid-clip/README.md

 - **Clipboard Integration:** Uses `xclip` to copy content directly to the system clipboard.
 - **Completion Messages:** Always displays output upon completion to inform the user.

+## Todo

+- **Config**: Configure files or directories to ignore instead of using the -I argument
+- **Make install**: Add make install to move executable to bin folder to use terminal wide

 ## Prerequisites

 To build and run **cupid-clip**, you need the following: